Nicephorus Gregoras

 Nicephorus Gregoras (/ˈgrɛgərəs/; Greek: Νικηφόρος Γρηγορᾶς, Nikēphoros Grēgoras; c.
-1295 – 1360) was a Byzantine Greek astronomer, historian, and theologian.
+1295 – c.
+1360) was a Byzantine astronomer, historian, and theologian.
 His 37-volume Roman History, a work of erudition, constitutes a primary documentary source for the 14th century.

 Life

 Gregoras was born at Heraclea Pontica, in Bithynia of Asia Minor, where he was raised and educated by his uncle, John, who was the Bishop of Heraclea.
 At an early age he settled at Constantinople, where his uncle introduced him to Andronicus II Palaeologus, by whom he was appointed chartophylax (keeper of the archives).
 In 1326 Gregoras proposed (in a treatise which remains in existence) certain reforms in the calendar, which the emperor refused to carry out for fear of disturbances; over two hundred years later they were introduced by Gregory XIII on almost the same lines.

 Downfall of Andronicus II

 When Andronicus was dethroned (1328) by his grandson Andronicus III Palaeologus, Gregoras shared his downfall and retired into private life.
 Attacked by Barlaam of Calabria, he was with difficulty persuaded to come forward and meet him in a war of words, in which Barlaam was bested.
 This greatly enhanced his reputation and brought him a large number of pupils.

 Gregoras remained loyal until the death of the elder Andronicus.
 Thereafter he succeeded in gaining the favour of Andronicus III, who appointed him to conduct negotiations for a union of the Greek and Latin churches with the ambassadors of Pope John XXII.
 The negotiations, which took place in 1333, failed to achieve a resolution.